2014 FIFA World Cup squads: Player representation by league system

 League systems with twenty or more players represented are listed.
-England includes two Premier League clubs based in Wales, Swansea City and Cardiff City (five World Cup squad members played for these clubs); the United States includes three MLS clubs based in Canada, Toronto FC, Vancouver Whitecaps FC and Montreal Impact (three World Cup squad members played for these clubs); and France includes one Ligue 1 club based in Monaco, AS Monaco (four World Cup squad members played for this club).
+England included two Premier League clubs based in Wales, Swansea City and Cardiff City (five World Cup squad members played for these clubs); the United States included three MLS clubs based in Canada, Toronto FC, Vancouver Whitecaps FC and Montreal Impact (three World Cup squad members played for these clubs); and France included one Ligue 1 club based in Monaco, AS Monaco (four World Cup squad members played for this club).
 In all, World Cup squad members played for clubs in 54 countries, and played in 51 different national leagues.